ginseng666/GeoJSON-TopoJSON-Austria/README.md

 * district maps with vienna as an enlarged feature, hovering over bavaria
 * municipality maps with vienna being divided into districts

 The folder "2020" for now only contains a shp of "Siedlungseinheiten" per district, used to symbolise districts.
-It only contains a field "id" that points to the district
+It only contains a field "id" that points to the district.
+See (here)[https://www.statistik.at/web_de/klassifikationen/regionale_gliederungen/siedlungseinheiten/index.html] for an explanation.
+Note that while the map is based on data from 2011, the district data is from 2020.

 CC BY 4.0, Flooh Perlot (https://creativecommons.org/licenses/by/4.0/)